flexxui/flexx/docs/ui/index.rst

 ---------------------------
-Reference for the ui module
+Reference for the UI module
 ---------------------------

 .. automodule:: flexx.ui